Mad Dog

 Denis Lill on tour in Agatha Christie's And Then There Were None

-Promotional flyer for 2008 stage production of Agatha Christie's 'And Then There Were None'Actor Denis Lill (Charles Vaughan) is currently on tour as a member of the Agatha Christie Theatre Company in a production of the classic whodunnit And Then There Were None.
+Promotional flyer for 2008 stage production of Agatha Christie's 'And Then There Were None'ACTOR DENIS LILL (Charles Vaughan) is currently on tour as a member of the Agatha Christie Theatre Company in a production of the classic whodunnit And Then There Were None.
 Lill appears in the role of private investigator, and former Scotland Yard detective, William Blore.
 The tour began in February 2008 and continues until the autumn (with a summer break).

 After a trip to the Theatre Royal in Nottingham in April, the Survivors: Mad Dog editor can confirm that this is a first-class production, brimming with energy and a great deal of confident panache.
 Set and stage design is excellent, and lighting and sound design are both superb - together greatly enriching the atmosphere of isolation, claustrophobia and mounting terror.
 The cast is uniformly strong, and - as would be expected - Lill equits himself with both skill and relish.